LowLevelMahn/AlbertoMarnetto_restunts/readme.md

 ### Linker selection

-Restunts links per default with TLINK using dosbox but that can changed to using the native WLINK executable by using option `/DLINKER=wlink` before the target name
+Restunts links per default with TLINK using dosbox but that can changed to using the native WLINK executable by using option `LINKER=wlink` before the target name

 E.g. to build Restunts with wlink, type

-	make /DLINKER=wlink restunts
+	make LINKER=wlink restunts

 Note that `WLINK` is experimental, and it does not allow to include debug symbols.
 Its use can slightly speed up the build process since it avoids calling DOSBox.

 ### Debugging symbols

-The executable can be built with debug symbols by means of the `/DCONFIG=debug` option.
+The executable can be built with debug symbols by means of the `CONFIG=debug` option.
 Note that this requires using TASMX as assembler and TLINK as linker (TLINK is currently the default but this might change in future)

 E.g. to build Restunts with debug symbols, type

-	make /DASSEMBLER=tasmbox /DLINKER=tlink /DCONFIG=debug restunts
+	make ASSEMBLER=tasmbox LINKER=tlink CONFIG=debug restunts

 ## The toolchain